0niSec/0nisec-blog/content/posts/obsidian.md

 ### Using it for Writeups

 Once I started this blog and made the decision to try to get into cybersecurity from my current position, I started using it for Hack the Box writeups.

-And, allow me to share my existing writeup template that I use.
+I had a hard time getting motivated to actually take notes while hacking a machine, or even remembering.
+But, using what I learned about Obsidian from my short time DMing, it made it so much easier to get started and actually put thoughts down.

+The template I came up with for machines is down below.
+Don't worry about the strange syntax right now.

+There isn't much to say.
+I decided to draw up a template that would generate a Note that contained all of the important steps of a hack/pentest; reconnaissance, enumeration, exploitation, privilege escalation.
+There's a section for foothold that I use to put down the steps that I take after I've gained an initial entry into the machine.

+Is it the best template?
+Probably not.
+But it's what got me motivated enough to actually start, so that has to count for something.

 ```obsidian
 ---